Javascript must be enabled to continue!

 • Single blind (curated) review process for Doctoral Consortium (DC) and Exhibition & interactive experiences (EIE) papers.
 Authors do not need to be anonymized before submission.
 Please use the following e-mail address for these submissions by clearly indicating as prefix in Subject the respective acronym of your submission (e.g., [DC] < Title of your paper >): chigreece@greekchi.acm.org

-Accepted Full, Short and Doctoral Consortium papers will be included in the conference’s proceedings.
+Accepted Full, Short and Doctoral Consortium papers will be included in the conference’s proceedings, published by ACM and will be available via the ACM Digital Library.
 Exhibition & interactive experiences papers will be available on the conference Web-site.
 At least one author of each accepted paper must register for the conference and present the paper in the conference.